bluguja/roses/README.md

     2. Run 'shotgun' from your command line.
 Then you can go to your browser and view the application.
     3. Visit localhost:[port-number] (the port number will be specified after running shotgun).

-From there, you can create your personal BookGenie reading lists, add roses, edit roses and delete roses!
-Make sure to listen to our bomb reading playlist to jam along to while you get your inner reading book worm on!
+From there, you can create your personal Roses  lists, add roses, edit roses and delete roses!

 https://github.com/ComputerScienceWarrior/lms
 ## Code of Conduct